Property at valuation, policy for surpluses and deficits, level 3 hierarchy disclosures for unobservable inputs

 Revaluation of freehold and long leasehold properties

 The fair value has been determined by estimations of FMT and brand valuation multiples.
-In the current period, FMT is reflective of reported profits.
-Consideration has been given to location, quality of the pub restaurant and recent market transactions in the sector in assessing property multiples and multiples have been reduced in some areas to reflect a softening of demand at the top end of the market.
-In the prior period adjustments were made to reported site profits in assessing FMT, to reflect trading margin impacts of cost inflation pressures present at the time and considered by prospective third-party market participants to not be reflective of passing transaction prices.
-The cost inflation pressures were most notably on food, labour, energy and other pub operating costs.
+In the current period, FMT is largely reflective of the average of current and prior period reported profits.
+Consideration has been given to location, quality of the pub restaurant and recent market transactions in the sector in assessing property multiples.
+In the prior period FMT was largely reflective of reported profits.

 Sensitivity analysis